Caribbean Legion

-The Caribbean Legion (Legión del Caribe) was a group of progressive Latin American leaders, exiles, and revolutionaries in the 1940s, with the aim of overthrowing dictatorships across Central America and replacing them with democratic governments.
+The Caribbean Legion (Legión del Caribe) was a group of progressive Latin American leaders, exiles, and revolutionaries in the 1940s.
+They aimed to overthrow dictatorships across Central America and replace them with democratic governments.

 The members of the Legion came from most of the countries in Latin America, although the largest number were from the Dominican Republic.
 The stated targets of the Legion were the dictatorships of Rafael Trujillo in the Dominican Republic and Teodoro Picado in Costa Rica.

-The Legion was responsible for two failed invasions of the Dominican Republic, in 1947 and 1949, as well as successfully toppling the Costa Rican government in the Costa Rican Civil War in 1948.
+The Legion mounted two failed invasions of the Dominican Republic, in 1947 and 1949.
+It successfully toppled the Costa Rican government in the Costa Rican Civil War in 1948.

 History

-The activities of the loosely knit group that would later be called the Caribbean Legion began in 1946 after the end of World War II.
-The emergence of democracy in Cuba, Venezuela and Guatemala during the previous few years resulted in pro-democracy activists in other countries becoming more ambitious.
-The dictatorships of Rafael Trujillo in the Dominican Republic and Anastasio Somoza García in Nicaragua were seen as particularly tyrannical, and so became targets of the legion.
-In November 1945 Eduardo Rodríguez Larreta, the foreign minister of Uruguay, proposed a resolution advocating "multilateral collective action" in support of democracy and human rights.
-The resolution was not supported by most American states, which emboldened the political rebels.
+In the mid-1940s, the emergence of democracy in Cuba, Venezuela, and Guatemala galvanized pro-democracy activists in other countries.
+In November 1945, when Eduardo Rodríguez Larreta, the foreign minister of Uruguay, proposed a resolution advocating "multilateral collective action" in support of democracy and human rights.
+The resolution was not supported by most of the hemisphere's governments, but emboldened the political rebels.
+The activities of the loosely knit group that would later be called the Caribbean Legion began in 1946.
+The dictatorships of Rafael Trujillo in the Dominican Republic and Anastasio Somoza García in Nicaragua were seen as particularly tyrannical, and so became targets of the Legion.

-Cayo Confites affair
+Cayo Confites Affair

-In the summer of 1947, a group of approximately 1200 armed men was assembled in Cuba with the covert assistance of Cuban President Ramón Grau San Martin.
-The leaders of the group believed that with their own strength and the assistance of the Dominican underground, they would be able to overthrow the US backed dictator Rafael Trujillo.
+In the summer of 1947, a group of about 1,200 armed men (Cubans, Dominicans, etc.) was assembled in Cuba with the covert assistance of Cuban President Ramón Grau San Martin.
+The military leaders of the group—Dominican Juan Rodríguez (General-in-Chief), Gen. Feliciano Maderne, Lt Col. Rolando Masferrer, Lt Col. Eufemio Fernández, and Lt Col. Jorge Rivas—believed that with their own strength and the assistance of the Dominican underground, they would be able to overthrow the U.S.-backed dictator Rafael Trujillo.
 The preparations of the force were not kept very secret, and its intent was very public.
-In September 1947, the United States government pressured Ramón Grau into arresting the entire force, and the invasion never took place.
+Fidel Castro was a lieutenant in this affair.
+In September 1947, the U.S. government pressured Ramón Grau into arresting the entire force, and the invasion never took place.
 The weapons of the forces were also confiscated.
 The exiles were set free within a few days.
 The incident was given the name "Cayo Confites affair," after the area in Cuba from where the invasion was supposed to be launched.